Pearl Protectors

-The Pearl Protectors is a youth-led marine conservation organisation.
-Established in 2018, The Pearl Protectors seek to reduce plastic pollution and conserve the marine environment through youth engagement, volunteerism, awareness and advocacy.
+Pearl Protectors is a youth-led marine conservation organisation.
+Established in 2018, the Pearl Protectors seek to reduce plastic pollution and conserve the marine environment through youth engagement, volunteerism, awareness and advocacy.

 Projects

 Nurdle Free Lanka

-In the wake of the MV X-Press Pearl maritime disaster, The Pearl Protectors initiated the Nurdle Free Lanka campaign to mobilize volunteers to clean nurdles, educate the public and advocate for nurdle spills to be prevented at the source domestically with a petition.
+In the wake of the MV X-Press Pearl maritime disaster, the Pearl Protectors initiated the Nurdle Free Lanka campaign to mobilise volunteers to clean nurdles, educate the public and advocate for nurdle spills to be prevented at the source domestically with a petition.

 'Pearl Protector Approved'

 The Pearl Protectors is known for the launching of the 'Pearl Protector Approved' Accredited Standardisation Certificate a certificate that for the first time recognises restaurants and food vendors in Sri Lanka that eliminate single-use plastic items based on three levels of commitments.
 The certificate has been adapted by Ranbath Organics and Café Kumbuk.

 Turtle Patrol

-Turtle Patrol is an annual project by The Pearl Protectors that involves volunteers to patrol the Colombo beaches throughout the nesting season.
+Turtle Patrol is an annual project by the Pearl Protectors that involves volunteers to patrol the Colombo beaches throughout the nesting season.
 The project helps protect sea turtle eggs from illegal poachers.